ArturMoczulski/delconis-atavism-server-docker/README.md

 #### Structure

+- `.gradle`: temporary gradle working directory.
+Don't modify and don't commit.

+- `.vscode`: Visual Studio code settings.
+Includes automations, task triggers, etc.

+- `atavism_server`: your original unzipped Atavism Server copy

+- `build`: temporary gradle working directory.
+Don't modify.

+- `buildSrc`: gradle build files used for this repo.
+Used for gradle build tasks, code generation, reload triggers, etc.

+- `docker`: docker compose setup for containerization

+- `src`: your server code.
+This is the main directory for your work.

-`src/lib`: contains dependency packages for your source code.
+  - `src/lib`: contains dependency packages for your source code.
 Mostly, AGIS.
 Those are referenced during JAR gradle builds.
+You should unzip your AGIS archive here.

-`src/examples`: contains templates for quick starting new projects
+  - `src/examples`: contains templates for quick starting new projects

-`src/plugins`: this is where your plugins source code lives, i.e. `src/plugins/MyNewPlugin`
+  - `src/plugins`: this is where your plugins source code lives, i.e. `src/plugins/MyNewPlugin`

-`src/build`: gradle tasks build utilties
+- `ssl`: store your SSL keys here

 #### Adding a new plugin to All in one